-Greek and Latin are fundamental languages of the West, with literatures extending over three millennia.
+Greek and Latin are fundamental languages of the West, with literature extending over three millennia.
 Serious study of Greece and Rome (as of most cultures) should include the study of their languages.
-Coursework in Greek, Latin, and classical civilization enhances understanding of subjects as diverse as art history, drama, history, linguistics, philosophy, political science, religion, and the modern literatures of Europe and America.
+Coursework in Greek, Latin and classical civilization enhances understanding of subjects as diverse as art history, drama, history, linguistics, philosophy, political science, religion and the modern literatures of Europe and America.
 Indeed, almost any study of the Western intellect and imagination looks repeatedly toward Greece and Rome and does so to greatest advantage through the lucid windows of the original languages.

 Besides Latin and Greek, Sanskrit may usually be studied.